 In the poem, the mother sings to her child, asking the child to sleep through the night.
 The word “sweet” is used 10 times in the poem.
 She sees the divine in her infant’s face.
 The weeping aspect in the poem comes from the mother wishing to protect her child from all the corruption of the world.

-Even though the mother is saddened she won’t be able to shield her little one forever, she has faith it will be okay.
+Even though the mother is saddened she won’t be able to shield her little one forever, she has faith that it will be okay.
 The song ends with her stating how harmonious heaven and earth feel when she sees her child smile.
-It is a very powerful image and a strong connection of the physical and spiritual worlds that Blake conjures.
+It is a very powerful image and a strong connection between the physical and spiritual worlds that Blake conjures.